httpwg/http-extensions/draft-ietf-httpbis-priority.md

 on the stream.
 Therefore, a client cannot reprioritize a response by sending additional metadata (e.g., trailer fields) or a PRIORITY_UPDATE frame on the request stream.
-We avoid interoperability failure by restricting PRIORITY_UPDATE frames to stream zero or the control stream, with each such frame explicitly identifying the response to which the new priority applies.
+We avoid interoperability failure by restricting PRIORITY_UPDATE frames to the control stream, with each such frame explicitly identifying the response to which the new priority applies.

 ## HTTP/2 PRIORITY_UPDATE Frame {#h2-update-frame}